The British Academy marks COP26 Nature Day with briefings and digital maps outlining potential benefits of nature-based solutions

 The Academy has supported the publication of two interactive digital maps – in partnership with the Nature-based Solutions Initiative (NbSI) at the University of Oxford and the Environmental Science and Policy Department of Central European University (CEU) – which show rural and urban case studies of nature-based solutions that have been successfully developed worldwide.
 Presenting nature-based solutions in cities, the Urban Nature Atlas profiles in detail over 1,000 projects from European cities and beyond.
 The NbSI platform (which will launch fully on 8 November) is an interactive global map of best-practice nature-based solutions in rural and coastal areas.

-Alongside the digital maps, the Academy has published two briefings exploring the role of nature-based solutions:
+Alongside the digital maps, the Academy has published three briefings exploring the role of nature-based solutions:

 - "Valuing Inclusion and Diversity, Embracing Uncertainty: Ways Forward for Nature-Based Solutions" – by Dr Linjun Xie – examines the multiple benefits of nature-based solutions beyond climate mitigation and adaptation, and outlines the fundamental principles for unlocking the potential of these interventions.